What Are Closing Costs on a House? How to Calculate and Reduce them?

 The seller typically pays the real estate agent’s commission, which is usually the highest line item.
 The commission can vary but is generally between 5% and 6% of the sales price.
 The commission is split between the buyer’s and seller’s real estate agents.

-The transfer tax is generally paid by the seller and is calculated based on the value of the property being sold.
+The transfer tax is generally paid by the seller and calculated based on the value of the sold property.
 In Illinois, the transfer tax rate for residential real estate properties is $1 for every $1000 of the home’s value.
 For example, selling a $300,000 home will merit a $300 tax.

 Counties in Illinois may impose an additional 25 cents for every $500 of the property’s value.
 This means the same $300,000 home sold in a county with an additional tax would add another $150 to the transfer tax.
-These state and county transfer taxes are paid by the seller.
+The seller pays these state and county transfer taxes.

-Many cities and municipalities also charge their own transfer taxes, though these are sometimes paid by the buyer.
-In the City of Chicago, the tax rate is currently set at $5.25 per $500.00 of the purchase price.
+Many cities and municipalities also charge their own transfer taxes, though the buyer sometimes pays these.
+The City of Chicago’s tax rate is currently set at $5.25 per $500.00 of the purchase price.
 This amount is split between the seller ($1.50 per $500) and the buyer ($3.75 per $500).

 It is important to consult with your attorney or agent to determine the total transfer tax and who is responsible for paying it in a specific location.